maheshr8/maheshr8/README.md

 🏢 Previously, I worked as a Software Engineer at KPIT Technologies Ltd. in Pune, which is also my hometown.
 During my tenure there, I developed a profound expertise in coding, data analysis, and problem-solving.
 Notably, I contributed to projects for Nissan's Traffic Light recognition systems and Magna Video Analysis.
 These experiences enhanced my abilities to analyze and visualize large datasets.

-🔍 Over the past 3-4 years, I've polished my skills in various programming languages and tools essential for data science.
+🔍 Over the past few years, I've polished my skills in various programming languages and tools essential for data science.
 I possess a keen interest in working with data and have a knack for team collaborations.

 📚 Continuous learning is my mantra.
 I always strive to keep myself updated with the latest trends in data science.
 My passion is to contribute to projects that foster innovation and usher in positive change.